Theater festival HOUSE NO. X

 Why this festival?
 And why in Kaunas?
-The idea of the festival was born from public debate that has taken place in Kaunas for several years: does Kaunas need a different theater and where would a place for such theater be?
-The festival seeks to present postdramatic theater, and to give audience the opportunity to get acquainted with the theater, which in a local context is yet conditionally new.
+The idea of the festival was born from the public debate that has been going on in Kaunas for years: does Kaunas need a different theater and where is the suitable venue of such a theater?
+The festival aims to introduce „non-dramatic“, „off-stage“ theater and to give the audience an opportunity to get to know a theater that is still relatively new in the local context.
 The axis of the festival is the peculiarities of the site-specific and immersive theater production.
 The duo of the festival´s organizers is Renata Bartusevičiūtė and Paulina Nešukaitytė.

-Present.
-HOUSE No. 2
+HOUSE NO. 2

-Past.
-HOUSE No. 1
+HOUSE NO. 1

 The festival is financed by the Lithuanian Council for Culture and the Kaunas City Municipality.